brandur/sorg/content/drafts/mongodb.md

 allowed to commit.

 MongoDB of course can only guarantee an atomic change at the level of a single document.
-So how do you safely modify sets of related records despite MongoDB without isolation?
+This introduces a variety of problems, but the most noticeable is that it it's not possible to safely operate on related sets of records between multiple processes.

+It can also lead to other types of even more subtle problems.
+[Meteor wrote a good post about how MongoDB can fail to return results][meteor] [1] that are in the process of being updated despite their data matching about a query's search predicates before and after the update.

+#### Isolation Example: Test Data Deletion (#test-data-deletion)

+**TODO: This section is not complete.**

+!fig src="/assets/mongodb/state-conflict.svg" caption="Demonstration of how state conflicts between processes are possible without consistency."

+Data is instantaneously inconsistent as a deletion job is running through it.

+#### Isolation Example: Shared Resource Access (#shared-resource-access)

+As mentioned above, MongoDB can only guarantee an atomic change at the level of a single document.
+We know that in any real-world application there's inherent contention for resources, so how do you guarantee safety as two processes try to concurrently modify related sets of records?
 Well, you implement your own application-level locking scheme of course.

 Instead of having your mature data store take care of this tremendously difficult and hugely error prone problem for you, you pull it into your own